aleiis/WASAPhoto/README.md

 A user can login just by specifying the username.

-"Fantastic coffee (decaffeinated)" is a simplified version for the WASA course, not suitable for a production environment.
-The full version can be found in the "Fantastic Coffee" repository.

 ## Project structure

-The project follows the "Fantastic coffee (decaffeinated)" pattern, a simplified version for the WASA course, not suitable for a production environment.
+The project follows the "Fantastic coffee (decaffeinated)" pattern, a simplified version of the "Fantastic Coffee" repository.
+Not suitable for a production environment.
-The full version can be found in the "Fantastic Coffee" repository.

 * `cmd/` contains all executables; Go programs here should only do "executable-stuff", like reading options from the CLI/env, etc.
 	* `cmd/healthcheck` is an example of a daemon for checking the health of servers daemons; useful when the hypervisor is not providing HTTP readiness/liveness probes (e.g., Docker engine)